356 Participants Needed

 The trial information does not specify whether you need to stop taking your current medications.
 It seems to focus on using a website to improve outcomes for blood cancer patients undergoing stem cell transplants.

-What data supports the effectiveness of the treatment Mosaic for blood cancer patients?
+What prior data suggests that the Mosaic website is safe for blood cancer patients?

 Adult blood cancer patients scheduled for allogeneic or autologous stem cell transplant are eligible.
 The trial is suitable for those with conditions like myelodysplastic syndrome, multiple myeloma, leukemia, lymphoma, and other hematological malignancies.